HaroldMills/Vesper/tutorial.md

 {% include figure.html url="images/vesper-data-operations.svg" caption="Figure 1: The four basic operations on Vesper data." %}

 An *import* operation imports audio data and/or related metadata into an archive.
 For example, in this tutorial you'll exercise two different kinds of import operations, one for audio recordings and another for metadata pertaining to them.

-A *view* operation allows a user to visualize data in some form, for example as a spectrogram or a chart.
-A *process* operation processes data, for example by running an automatic detector or classifier, or by classifying audio clips as indicated manually by a user.
+A *view* operation creates some sort of graphical representation of data for you to view and in some cases interact with, for example a spectrogram or a chart.

+A *process* operation processes data, for example by running an automatic detector or classifier, or by classifying a set of audio clips according to a key that you type on your keyboard.

 Finally, an *export* operation exports data from an archive for use in other software.
 For example, in this tutorial you'll export detected bird calls from your archive as audio files.

 ## Getting started